 jQuery Validation Engine

-The project is still maintained.
+The project is still being maintained.

-Automatic release notes with Github Issues
+Automatic release notes issues with Github

 While I am no fully skilled back-end developer I do have experience in coding and deploying custom CMS, Wordpress and CodeIgniter.